-- Take advantage of all of those saved receipts, and go through them in order to see where your money is going.
-Some of your fixed expenses, like the mortgage and your car payment, you’ll already know about, but other money spent might come as somewhat of a surprise.
+- Take advantage of those saved receipts and go through them to see where your money is going.
+You’ll already know about some of your fixed expenses, like the mortgage and your car payment, but other money spent might come as somewhat of a surprise.
 Did you have any large medical bills, home improvement bills, or other unexpected expenses that threw you for a loop last year?
-Sometimes these sort of things can help you to understand where all of your money went, and many of them are tax-deductible, so keep those receipts!
+Sometimes, these sorts of things can help you to understand where all of your money went, and many of them are tax-deductible, so keep those receipts!

 - Begin to make your budget.
-Make sure that you factor in the money that you spend on gasoline and groceries.
-If you find that you’re spending too much on incidentals, such as coffee on the go or birthday gifts, then try to find ways to curb that spending.
-A new travel mug might make carrying coffee from home easier, for example.
-Add up all of your fixed and variable expenses and make sure that you have some money left over at the end of the month.
+Make sure you factor in the money you spend on gasoline and groceries.
+If you’re spending too much on incidentals, such as coffee on the go or birthday gifts, try to find ways to curb that spending.
+For example, a new travel mug might make carrying coffee from home easier.
+Add up all of your fixed and variable expenses, and make sure that you have some money left over at the end of the month.
 If you don’t, do more tweaking.

 If keeping your financial health under control is something that you have struggled with, why not make next year your year to finally make and stick to a plan?

 Do you have any great tips for taming your money monster?